VariantSync/trace-boosting/README.md

 ## Usage
 To use the TraceBoosting algorithm, follow these steps:

-1. Initialize a list to hold `ProductPassport` objects that describe the artifact locations for each variant.
+1. Initialize an empty list to hold `ProductPassport` objects that comprise the artifact locations for each variant.
-2. Iterate over the collection of variants for which traces are to be computed, creating a `ProductPassport` for each and adding it to the list.
+2. Iterate the collection of variants for which traces are to be computed, create a `ProductPassport` for each variant and add it to the list.
-3. Instantiate the TraceBoosting algorithm with the product passports, working directory, and the supported language for tracing.
+3. Instantiate the TraceBoosting algorithm with
+   - the list of product passports,
+   - the working directory, and
+   - the 'language' used for parsing in the tracing algorithm (e.g. a generic, line-based parsing of lines into artifact nodes).
-4. Retrieve the list of products from the TraceBoosting instance.
+4. Retrieve the list of products from the TraceBoosting instance, which are abstracted as AST structures.
-5. Apply the proactively collected traces to the products by settings the mappings for the products' AST nodes.
+5. Apply the proactively collected feature traces to the products by settings the mappings for the respective nodes in the products' AST.
-6. Compute the Main tree, which represents the merged variant AST with feature traces.
+6. Compute the Main tree, which represents the AST with feature traces, resulting from merging the products.

-Here is a code snippet demonstrating how to use the TraceBoosting algorithm:
+The following code snippet demonstrates how to use the TraceBoosting algorithm:

 ```java
 List<ProductPassport> productPassports = new ArrayList<>();